asifr/vuezero/README.md

         id: v.number(),
         name: v.string()
     })),
+    // this is a function that takes params and returns the SQL string
     sql: (params) => `SELECT * FROM users WHERE name ILIKE '%${params.term}%'`,
     params: { term: searchTerm.value }
 }));